Hisense C2 Ultra Projector Review

 Laser

-The Hisense C2 Ultra projector uses a Triple Laser (Red + Green + Blue Trichrome) light source that lasts more than 25,000 hours and needs almost no upkeep.
+The Hisense C2 Ultra projector utilizes a Triple Laser (Red + Green + Blue Trichrome) light source that lasts over 25,000 hours and requires minimal maintenance.
 It isn't native 4k, as it uses pixel shifting to simulate a higher-resolution image, but it still looks crisper than a regular 1080p projector.

 The SPD shows the typical narrow RGB laser peaks.
 Practically, you get very saturated primaries and eye-catching color volume with minimal dimming over time and no lamp swaps.
 The primary trade-off is the potential for laser speckle on some screens, so keep that in mind if you're sensitive to it.